 Heather purchased this fabric at a discount store.
 The flowy circles remind her of snowballs.
 She just cut it and placed it on top of her old tree skirt.
 Nice!

 This skirt is merry and bright!
 If you like colorful, then this tree skirt is for you.

 This is an awesome pattern for a basic skirt with pom pom trim.
 You can use any fabrics you like!

 Rowena turned some festive dollar store table runners into an interesting tree skirt.

 This no-sew option uses a round tablecloth with a holiday theme.

 Ashley calls this "semi-homemade" because she used a lot of premade supplies from the craft store!
 It's a smart idea, and you can probably check the Dollar Tree too and grab stuff from there as well.

-If you use any of these Christmas tree skirt ideas to make your own, let us know in the comments!
+If you use any of these projects to make your own, let us know in the comments!
 I’d also love for you to check out these other holiday posts: